Storage Service Expectations

 The OIT Storage service is maintained 24 x 7 x 365 and is expected to be available to the Customer and Users except during scheduled maintenance windows or emergency updates.
 Due to the design of the Storage environment, these planned outages are expected to be rare as they would be limited to patches/upgrades that require an entire array to be down at once and/or other infrastructure outages (network, power, SAN, etc. that affect the entire Storage infrastructure).
 Any outages (planned or unplanned) will be posted to our IT Alerts page.

 The hardware utilized to provide this service has all been designed for five 9’s availability.
 As part of that, redundancy has been designed for the following components.

 - Storage array controllers, power, SAN connectivity, and network connectivity.

 - The data on disk is also protected via various RAID levels and hardware-level health checks.

 All arrays are monitored with alarming 24/7 for any errors or issues.
 The high level of monitoring and alarms combined with the redundancy built into the arrays allows us to provide this highly available solution.

-Monitoring tools from the Array’s allow the SAN team to identify and resolve performance related issues often before they are noticed from the service.
-If a service owner is seeing performance issues then the storage team will work with the service owner to determine whether the issue is storage, server, application, etc. and determine the proper resolution strategy.
-If a performance issue is related to requiring a migration to a faster level of storage (i.e. Bronze to Silver), then the Storage team will work closely with the service owners to resolve.
+Monitoring tools from the Array’s allow the SAN team to identify and resolve performance-related issues often before they are noticed by the service.
+If a service owner is seeing performance issues then the storage team will work with the service owner to determine whether the issue is storage, server, application, etc., and determine the proper resolution strategy.
+If a performance issue is related to requiring a migration to a faster level of storage (i.e. Bronze to Silver), then the Storage team will work closely with the service owners to resolve it.
 If it is determined that the storage needs to be migrated to a different level of storage, this can often be done without an outage or downtime of the service.

 Although the storage hardware has a significant amount of redundancy built in, it is recommended that the data also be backed up using OIT’s enterprise backup service.